Quantum Cloning Machines and the Applications: Phase-covariant and state-dependent quantum cloning

-In a short summary for this subsection, we have known that UQCM and phase-covariant cloning machine are just special cloners for some sets of MUBs.
-We remark that the quantum cloning of sets of MUBs should be related with states estimation.
-The results of arbitrary state estimation and phase estimation are available which correspond to $g=d, d-1$, however, the general $g+1$ MUBs estimations are not yet studied.
-For higher-dimension case, the cloning of states with only real parameters is studied in \cite{PhysRevA.68.032313}.
+\item The input states for cloning are limited to some conditions, which in general can be described by some symmetries.
+The cloning of states in higher-dimension, but with only real parameters is studied in \cite{PhysRevA.68.032313}.
 The asymmetric qudit phase-covariant quantum cloning is studied in \cite{ISI:000228015900003}.
 The quantum cloning of set of states which is invariant under the Weyl-Heisenberg group is studied by the extremal cloning machine \cite{extremalcloning}.
-The phase estimation of qubits is studied in \cite{prl80.1571}, the case of qubits in mixed states is presented in \cite{mixedstate-phaseestimation}.
-The phase estimation of multiple phases is studied in \cite{multiphase-esti}.
-The QKD in three dimension is studied in \cite{prl88.127901}.
-The four-dimensional case is studied in \cite{4dim2000,PhysRevA.68.042323}, The optimal eavesdropping of BB84 states is studied in \cite{fuchs97}, higher-dimensional case and some related results are presented by some other groups \cite{Karimipour,Acin2003,Nikolopoulos2005,Nikolopoulos2006,Bae2007,prl95.080501,BourennaneKarlsson}.
-The extension of BB84 states for qubits is also studied as the spherical-code \cite{Renes2004}.
-The comparison between photon-number-splitting attack and quantum cloning attack of BB84 states is studied in \cite{pns-clone}.
-The extension of phase-covariant cloning to multipartite quantum key distribution is studied in \cite{scarani2001}.
-We should note that the security of QKD is generally defined by various criteria \cite{QKDreview}, in this review, we consider the attack by the scheme of quantum cloning.
-Quantum copying of two states is studied in \cite{hillery-buzek}.
-The cloning of a pair of orthogonally polarized photons is studied in \cite{Fiurasek2008}.
 The quantum cloning of states with fixed amplitudes but arbitrary phase is studied in \cite{Karimipour-phase}, which is suboptimal while the experimental scheme uses the optimal one \cite{PhysRevLett.94.040505}.
 The cloning of states in a belt of Bloch sphere is studied in \cite{yuzw}.
 The case of distribution with mirror like symmetry, i.e., with known modulus of expectation of Pauli $\sigma _z$ matrix is studied in \cite{mirror}, the case of arbitrary axisymmetric distribution on the Bloch sphere is studied in \cite{axi-bloch}, see also \cite{Bartkiewicz2012}.
-The economic realization of phase-covariant devices in arbitrary dimension, where phase cloning as a special case, is studied in \cite{Buscemi2007}.
-The scheme of one to three economic phase-covariant quantum cloning machine is proposed to be implemented by linear optics system \cite{Zou2005-M}.
-The one to many symmetric economic phase cloning is proposed in \cite{Zhang2007}, see also \cite{Zhang2009}.
-The scheme to realize economic one to many phase cloning for qubit and qutrit is proposed in \cite{Zou2006}.
-The assisted phase cloning of qudit by remote state preparation is presented in \cite{ISI:000263307800011}.
-The network of state-dependent quantum cloning is studied in \cite{chefles}, see also \cite{Zhou2011}.
-The realization of phase-covariant and real qubit state quantum cloning are presented in \cite{Fang2010}.
-The phase cloning in spin networks is proposed in \cite{ChiaraFazio}.
-The relations between teleportation between dissipative channels with the universal and phase-covariant cloning machine are analyzed in \cite{Ozdemir2007}.
-The criterion for estimation the quality of state-dependent cloning is analyzed in \cite{ISI:000179502200033}.
-The proposal of optical implementation of phase cloning of qubits is presented in \cite{fiurasek2003}, the cloning of real state is studied in \cite{Hu2010}.
-The one to many phase-covariant quantum cloning is also analyzed by the general angular momentum formalism \cite{Sciarrino2007}.
+The cloning of a pair of orthogonally polarized photons is studied in \cite{Fiurasek2008}.
+The optimal broadcasting of mixed equatorial qubits is studied in \cite{Yu2009}.
+A hybrid quantum cloning machine combines universal and state-dependent cases together is presented in \cite{Adhikari2007}.